zhangjinshui-nerveee/nerveee-web/source/_posts/python_git_tricks.md

 > The following three principles are useful in large project.
 ### Liskov Substitution Principle
+- Functions that use pointers or references to base classes must be able to use objects of derived classes without knowing it.

 ### Interface Segregation Principle
+- Many client-specific interfaces are better than on a general-purpose interface.

 ### Dependency Inversion Principle
+- High level modules should not import anything from low level modules.
+- Abstractions should not depend on details.

 ## Code Smell
 > Code is hard to read and use.